bragqut/bragqut.github.io/_posts/2016-02-05-manipulating-nas-in-longitudinal-data.md

  - tidyr
 ---

+This snippet was motivated by a hack that Marcela Cespedes presented to BRAG on 4 February 2016

 Sometimes a longitudinal data set, e.g. patient information, doesn't have all subjects observed at all time points.
 Here's a way of generating an index of patient IDs corresponding to non-missing response values which may be useful for analysis with JAGS.

 We'll make use of `tidyr` and `dplyr` to manipulate some simulated data.